Sourdough flaky biscuits with a step-by-step recipe. These flaky biscuits are made with sourdough discard.

 The biscuit dough is long-fermented, making the biscuits even more flavourful.
 These tangy biscuits are perfect for breakfast or replace the dinner rolls with them for dinner - so many ways to savour them.
 These biscuits stay fresh for up to a week when stored in an air-tight container - just make sure you warm them up slightly before serving.

-- If you have not created a starter yet, you can find the recipe here.
+If you have not created a starter yet, you can find the recipe to make a sourdough starter here.

 1. Grate cold butter